awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-cloud-logic.rst

       Choose :guilabel:`Create API` to deploy a default API and its associated handler function.
 The default handler is a Node.js function that echoes JSON input that it receives.
 For more information, see `Using AWS Lambda with Amazon API Gateway <with-on-demand-https.html>`__.

 #.
-When the operation is complete, an alert will pop up saying "Your Backend has been updated", prompting you to download the latest copy of the cloud configuration file.
-If you're done configuring the feature, choose the banner to return to the project details page.
+When you are done configuring the feature and the last operation is complete, choose your project name in the upper left to go the project details page.
+The banner that appears also links there.

    .. image:: images/updated-cloud-config.png

 #.
-From the project detail page, every app that needs to be updated with the latest cloud configuration file will have a flashing :guilabel:`Integrate` button.
-Choose the button to enter the integrate wizard.
+Choose :guilabel:`Integrate` on the app card.

    .. image:: images/updated-cloud-config2.png
       :scale: 25

+   If you have created apps for more than one platform, the :guilabel:`Integrate` button of each that is affected by your project changes will flash, indicating that there is an updated configuration file available for each of those versions.

 #.
-Update your app with the latest copy of the cloud configuration file.
+Choose :guilabel:`Download Cloud Config` and replace the old the version of :code:`awsconfiguration.json` with the new download.
 Your app now references the latest version of your backend.

 #.
-Under :guilabel:`NoSQL / Cloud Logic` at the bottom of the page, download the models required for your API Gateway APIs.
-The API model files provide access to the API request surface for each API Gateway API they model.
-Choose Next and follow the Cloud API documentation below to connect to your backend.
+Choose  :guilabel:`Swift Models` to download API models that were generated for your app.
+These files provide access to the request surface for the API Gateway API you just created.
+Choose :guilabel:`Next` and follow the Cloud API documentation below to connect to your backend.

 .. _cloud-logic-connect-to-your-backend:

-Connect to your backend
+Connect to Your Backend
 =======================

 Use the following steps to add AWS Cloud Logic to your app.